A beginners guide to fly fishing

-Fly Fishing equipment and tackle specification is all dependent on the type of fishing intended.
-Below is a brief summary of the key points for any beginner.
+Fly Fishing equipment and tackle specification is dependent on the type of fishing intended.
+We appreciate this can be overwhelmingly technical for newcomers to the sport so we have put together a brief summary of the key points for any beginner to consider.

 Dependant on the conditions, time of year and species you are chasing.
 They can be split into four different types:

 Dry Fly | Buoyancy is key with dry flies.
 Materials such as waxy deer's hair or feathers with a coating of silicone spray are used to ensure the fly lands and skims lightly across the surface.
 They replicate an adult fly that has either made it to the surface after hatching, or landed during flight.
 When fish are rising, the dry fly is a good choice.
 Seeing your fly disappear into a trouts open mouth is the most rewarding method of fishing.